Debt has become big business

 Leverage the house

 It’s all too common to hear financial advisors preaching the merits of leverage.
 Leverage is simply using someone else’s money to make money.
 At 58, Sarah separated from her husband.
-For most of her life, her ex-husband handled all of the finances so she went to see a financial advisor to get some help managing her finances for her retirement.
+For most of her life, her ex-husband handled all of the finances so she went to see a financial advisor get some help managing her finances for her retirement.
 Guess what this financial advisor recommended?

-As much as the divorce was not financially productive, Sarah got to keep the house which was clear title.
+As much as the divorce was not financially productive, Sarah got to keep the house which was a clear title.
 The advisor suggested that the equity in her home was dead equity and she would help her retirement by putting the equity in her house to work.
-She should take out a line of credit for $100,000 and invest that in to a portfolio of investments.
-The interest on the loan on an interest only basis was about $415 per month but the interest would be a tax deduction and the true cost of the interest was only $282 per month after tax.
+She should take out a line of credit for $100,000 and invest that into a portfolio of investments.
+The interest on the loan on an interest-only basis was about $415 per month but the interest would be a tax deduction and the true cost of the interest was only $282 per month after tax.
 Surely, the investment would do better than 2.82%.
 Leverage has risks but did Sarah really need to take those risks?
 Was this advice really to help Sarah?
 Or was it really a commission creator for the advisor?
 Had the advisor run a retirement plan instead of a leverage illustration, he would have found out that Sarah had a good pension through work and there was no need to take the extra risks.

 Two ways to increase your wealth

 If you look at the net worth statement as a means to measure wealth, there are only two ways to increase your worth and your wealth.
-If you net worth is your assets minus your liabilities, then to increase your worth, you need to either increase your assets or decrease your liabilities.
+If your net worth is your assets minus your liabilities, then to increase your worth, you need to either increase your assets or decrease your liabilities.

 Why is it then that liabilities keep increasing instead of decreasing?
-Does some of this have to do with the fact that debt has become big business and really profitable business?
+Do some of this have to do with the fact that debt has become a big business and really profitable business?
 All I know for sure is I see and hear lots of stories of people who are encouraged and enticed to finance their purchases and take on more debt.
 I know my credit card limit keeps increasing and I don’t have to ask for it.
 I know that every week I throw away new offers for new credit cards and lines of credit.